 - Always pre-test all cleaning solutions in an inconspicuous area for colorfastness prior to application.

-- For increased efficiency, apply Fast Break with an injection sprayer to take advantage of solution pressure and heat created by your high performance portable extractor or truckmount.
-You can also use a “pump-up” pressure sprayer, or electric or battery powered sprayer.
+- For increased efficiency, apply Fast Break with an injection sprayer to take advantage of solution pressure and heat created by your high-performance portable extractor or truckmount.
+You can also use a “pump-up” pressure sprayer or an electric or battery-powered sprayer.
 Apply in even overlapping patterns.

-- For medium to heavy soiling, mix one part solution with 32 parts water (four ounces to a gallon/ .12 liters to 3.785 litersr).
-For lighter soiling mix one part solution with 64 parts water (2 ounces to a gallon/.06 liters to 3.785 liters) For standard injection sprayer, mix one quart solution with four quarts of water into five quart container.
+- For medium to heavy soiling, mix the one-part solution with 32 parts water (four ounces to a gallon/ .12 liters to 3.785 liters).
+For lighter soiling mix one-part solution with 64 parts water (2 ounces to a gallon/.06 liters to 3.785 liters) For a standard injection sprayer, mix the one-quart solution with four quarts of water into the five-quart container.

 - For carpets with high levels of caked-on grease and oil contamination, consider boosting by adding two ounces of GreaseBreaker with each mixed gallon of Fast Break.